0xkrabbypatty/0xkrabbypatty.github.io/projects.md

 ## Programming
 I am trying to learn more about programming because I think knowing how to read code will be a very useful skill in the future.
 I did some Java and Python in highschool although didn't touch code for a long time after that.
 Recently, I have been doing a lot of R for my econometrics classes.
 I plan on learning some Rust and Python in the future!

+## Writing
+I haven't written much in a while, but I've found that it is a great way to organize your thoughts and learn things.
+When I was first researching crypto I started a Medium and Substack blog which helped the learning process tremendously.
+Click [here](https://krabbypatty.substack.com/) and [here](https://medium.com/@joeandersen) to see some of my early posts.
+Hopefully I'll get back to writing soon!